aereaux/remarkable-calibre-usb-device/README.md

 If you wish to benefit of the full features, please setup SSH and ensure that you can successfully SSH to your Remarkable tablet **without a password** (see [here](https://remarkable.guide/guide/access/ssh.html)).

+It directly calls the ssh executable, ie: ssh should be in the PATH settings, which should be the already case on windows/osx/linux by default

 Installation
 ------------
 [Download](https://github.com/andriniaina/remarkable-calibre-usb-device/releases/latest) the zip file, and install it in Calibre via the Plugin interface (from the main screen: `Preferences-->Plugins-->Load plugin from file`).